Explore historic Middleton

 Here are some ideas to start your next exploration of Middleton’s rich history.

-- The historic train depot, 1811 Parmenter Street, is a great place to start your journey through Middleton as it is now the Middleton Visitors Center, open 8:30 a.m. to 4:30 p.m., Monday-Friday.
+- The historic train depot, 1811 Parmenter Street, is a great place to start your journey through Middleton as it is now the Middleton Visitor Center, open 8:30 a.m. to 4:30 p.m., Monday-Friday.
 The depot was built in 1895 and is actually the third depot for the city (the first two were lost to fires).
-Pick up free maps, brochures, trolley info and the free Middleton Visitors Guide here.
+Pick up free maps, brochures and the free Middleton Visitors Guide here.

 - The Rowley House Museum, 7410 Hubbard Avenue, is home to the Middleton Area Historical Society and is a free museum open mid-April to mid-October, Tuesdays from 1-4 p.m., and Saturdays from 10 a.m. – 1 p.m.
 This home was built in 1868 by Middleton Doctor Newman C. Rowley and stayed in the Rowley family for generations before being purchased for the historical society.
 See the home as it once was, including exhibits of Depression-era glassware, and Native American artifacts.
 The Rowley House has been on the National Registry of Historic Places since 1999.
 It’s also just a short walk from the Depot!

 - Take a stroll or a drive on Middleton’s Landmark Tour or Middleton’s Historic Walking Tour!
-Download maps or pick them up at the Visitors Center!
+Download maps or pick them up at the Visitor Center!